 Lake Como is also surrounded by amazing villas, one being Villa Olmo, which you can walk the grounds of from Como.

 It is also possible to get the ferry from Como to many other spots around Lake Como.
-Be aware, that if you are planning to take a dog with you, they have to be muzzled.
+Be aware, that if you are planning to take a dog with you on passenger ferry, they have to be muzzled.

 Como is a wonderful city to walk around, take in the sights and maybe stop at one of the lovely cafes or restaurants for some food or a drink.